Drug and Alcohol Interventions

 Getting Help From Drug and Alcohol Intervention Programs

-At Discovery Institute, we recognize how difficult it can be to get a loved one to agree to go to treatment.
+At Discovery Institute, we realize how difficult it can be to get a loved one to agree to go to treatment.
 For this reason, we encourage and support interventions.

 Discovery Institute offers guidance to those who are working to perform an intervention.
 From the planning process to helping with intervention best practices, we can help give you bring your loved one to recognize the severity of his or her addiction and agree to get help.

-We can also recommend people to assist with your intervention.
+Our staff can also recommend people to assist with your intervention process.
 Many doctors, therapists, and even religious leaders are specially trained in alcohol and drug addiction interventions and can be present to help facilitate the conversation.

-If you are able to get your loved one to agree to treatment, it’s best to act quickly.
-You can call us here at Discovery Institute to arrange treatment today: (800) 714-2175.
-Or you can contact us here.
+If you are able to get your loved one to agree to treatment, it is best to act quickly.
+You can contact us here at Discovery Institute to arrange treatment today.